 Olema Marsh is located one mile north of the Bear Valley Visitor Center in Point Reyes National Seashore.
-It's one of the largest freshwater marshes in Marin County, and a prized bird watching destination.
-Heron, egret, kingfisher, various raptors, and scores of migratory water birds can be found in the vicinity.
+It's one of the largest freshwater marshes in Marin County and a prized destination for bird watching.
+Heron, egret, kingfisher, various raptors and scores of migratory water birds can be found in the vicinity.

 California Buckeye is a deciduous member of this predominantly evergreen forest.
 The buckeye produces bunches of white to pale pink flowers May - June, but may lose its leaves as early as mid summer.
 Although its flowers are toxic to bees and generally inedible, early inhabitants used the buckeye's unripe seeds to stupefy fish.
 Leaves were made into medicinal teas, and the wood was ideal for making fire drills.

 California Bay - also known as California Laurel - is in the same plant family as avocados and cinnamon.
 Always competing for light, bay trees often arch into better lit areas and sprout new branches along its bent trunk.
 Because they prefer moist soil, California bay is only found on trails on the east side of Inverness Ridge.

 Coast Live Oak is named for its perennial leaves, in contrast to seasonal deciduous oaks', which drop seasonally.
 Coast Live Oak leaves are dark green on top and white and hairy underneath.
 No other oak in California has leaves that curve backwards at its tip.
 Like all oaks, coast live oak drop acorns in the fall, which the Coast Miwok boiled and pounded into meal.